eddiedunnteaching/cit301/FinalProject.md

 This will make only the `user owner` able to see the contents of the private key.

+## Take a screen shot and submit.
+This is the SSH Assignment

 ## Ansible and Windows